 And do not wonder that the whole world was ransomed; for it was no mere man, but the only-begotten Son of God, who died on its behalf.
 1

 The Orthodox tradition recognizes that Christ sanctifies His creation through His Incarnation, Crucifixion, Resurrection, and the Eucharistic offering.
-3 There are numerous biblical and patristic teachings where “the earth” and at times animals are portrayed as praising and knowing God, to support the point.
+3 There are numerous biblical and patristic teachings where “the earth” and at times animals are portrayed as praising and knowing God.
 Theokritoff (2009) and Gschwandtner (2012) provide numerous examples of this spiritual insight in ecclesial texts relating to the Incarnation, Crucifixion and Resurrection; where the entire created world is depicted as reacting to these salvific events with clear statements that the earth and all that is in it, recognizes and knows God.

 All things proclaim your greatness and your strength.
-3
+4

 The whole creation was altered by Thy Passion: for all things suffered with Thee, knowing, O Word, that Thou holdest all in unity.
-4
+5

 In the twenty-third year, let the ass praise Him, that gave its foal for Him to ride on, that lost the bonds, that opened the mouth of the dumb, that opened also the mouth of the wild asses.
-5
+6

 The creatures complained that they were worshipped; in silence they sought release.
 The All-Releaser heard, and because He endured it not He came down put on the form of a servant in the womb, came forth, set free Creation.
 R., Blessed be He Who made his creation his gain!
-6
+7

 An elder is distracted in his morning prayer by the dawn chorus of frogs from a nearby marsh and sends his disciple to tell them to be quiet until the monks have finished the Midnight Office.
 When the disciple duly transmits the message, the frogs reply, `We have already said the Midnight Office and are in the middle of Matins; can’t you wait till we’ve finished?
-13
+14

 One need not travel to Mount Athos to experience something similar, for all have encountered the dawn and dusk chorus of birdsong.
 Such texts appear to answer the above question by illustrating that all creation has a type of knowledge of God and that He in turn knows each of His created beings.
-14 Ecumenical Patriarch Bartholomew teaches that all creation also requires “an appropriate veneration” 15:
+15 Ecumenical Patriarch Bartholomew teaches that all creation also requires “an appropriate veneration” 16:

 If the earth is sacred, then our relationship with the natural environment is mystical or sacramental…it contains the seed and trace of God…from this belief in the sacredness and beauty of all creation, the Orthodox Church articulates its crucial concept of cosmic transfiguration.
-16
+17

 This mutual ontology has relevance for discussions on the sanctification and salvation of animals which ought to influence our treatment of animals in the ‘animal industries’ and elsewhere.
 Ecumenical Patriarch.
 Bartholomew refers to this as a “deep ecology” that is “inextricably linked with deep theology”:

-The fish, then, is a soteriological statement of faith…Therefore, any misuse or abuse of fishing and fisheries relates in a personal and profound way to Christ Himself.
+The fish, then, is a soteriological statement of faith.
+Christ has been intimately and integrally identified with the fish of the sea.
+Therefore, any misuse or abuse of fishing and fisheries relates in a personal and profound way to Christ Himself.
 It leaves a scar on the very Body of Christ Himself.
-18
+19

-Despite the fact that animals are not specifically mentioned in the new ecclesial text for the environment 19 we are nonetheless informed that “all things” and the “whole earth” sings Gods praise and importantly, that they are to be protected “from every abuse”:
+Even though animals are not specifically mentioned in the new ecclesial text for the environment 20 we are nonetheless informed that “all things” and the “whole earth” sings Gods praise and importantly, that they are to be protected “from every abuse”:

 You give life to all and conduct all things with ineffable judgments; from harmful pollutions and from every abuse save those who cry out, “God of our fathers, blessed are you!”
 By your will, Lord, you adorned the heavens with stars, while you made the whole earth fair with flowers and trees as it sings, “God of our fathers, blessed are you.”
-20
+21

-We have therefore a tradition originating in the early Church, confirmed in biblical texts and lasting until today, of all created beings knowing God, calling to God and blessing and praising God.
+We have therefore a tradition originating in the early Church, confirmed in biblical texts, and lasting until today, of all created beings knowing God, calling to God, and blessing and praising God.
 Ecumenical Patriarch Bartholomew synthesizes these early teachings and illustrates their relevance for us today: